-According to the passage of time, we can classify different kinds of yoga into two sections:
+According to the passage of time, we can classify different kinds of yoga types into two sections:

 Human desires are unlimited and human wants can never be fulfilled.
 If one wish is fulfilled, then ten more needs and wants to appear.
 In this way, due to desires and dissatisfaction, new theories, ideas, discoveries. have been invented, and modern yoga is a result of that same search.
 Here are types of yoga: